ionic-team/ionic-framework/core/src/components/virtual-scroll/readme.md

 and footer functions.
 These functions are called for every record in the dataset, so please make sure they're performant.

+## React

+The Virtual Scroll component is not supported in React.

 <!-- Auto Generated Below -->